Leak (film)

 Leak (Lek) is a 2000 Dutch thriller film written and directed by Jean van de Velde.
-The film was based on the book Sans Racune by ex-police officer Jan van Daalen and on a real-life Dutch police scandal from 1994.
+The film was loosely based on the book Sans Racune by ex-police officer Jan van Daalen and on a real-life Dutch police scandal from 1994.

 Plot

 Young police office Eddy is requested to turn his childhood friend Jack into a drugs informant.